First Time User? Sign Up Now

 Surgery is the most common treatment for adult soft tissue sarcoma.
 For some soft-tissue sarcomas, removal of the tumor in surgery may be the only treatment needed.
 The following surgical procedures may be used:

 Radiation therapy or chemotherapy may be given before or after surgery to remove the tumor.
 When given before surgery, radiation therapy or chemotherapy will make the tumor smaller and reduce the amount of tissue that needs to be removed during surgery.
 Treatment given before surgery is called neoadjuvant therapy.
-When given after surgery, radiation therapy or chemotherapy will kill any remaining cancer cells.
+When given after surgery to remove all of the tumor that can be seen, radiation therapy or chemotherapy will kill any remaining cancer cells.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are two types of radiation therapy: